Security defaults

 plugin → OpenAPI extension hook today.

-Until that hook lands, the auth surface is documented through this
+Until that hook lands, the auth routes are documented through this

 file, the plugin source comments, and integration tests.
 If your